Labrador Retriever Shedding

 Reducing Shed Hair

-The Labrador Retriever occupies a unique position among large breeds, weighing 55-80 lbs and carrying a temperament shaped by the sporting group's heritage.
+The Labrador Retriever stands out among large breeds, weighing 55-80 lbs and carrying a temperament shaped by the sporting group's heritage.
 High-energy breeds need physical and mental outlets every day — without them, behavioral problems like destructive chewing or excessive barking are common.

 Furniture & Clothing Protection